Tag

 A Bike Lock that Doubles as a Phone Holder

 A bike lock that doubles as a phone holder is going to be interesting.
 For this, you will need a sturdy bike lock and a phone mount that can fit securely onto the lock.
 First, attach the phone mount to the lock, ensuring that it is tightly secured.
 Next, place your phone on the mount and adjust it to your preferred angle for viewing.
 Lastly, wrap the lock around your bike frame or post and secure it in place.
 Now, you have a convenient way to keep your phone within reach while also keeping your bike secure.
-This is a practical design and product idea for students exploring school projects and learning about security.

 4. A Backpack with Built-In LED Lights for Safety